GlitterWare/Passy/README.md

 ### Linux

 If you are building for Linux, getting started is easy:
-1. Install one extra package required to build Passy's GUI and video features: `libayatana-appindicator3-dev meson wget`.
+1. Install severall small packages required to build Passy's GUI and video features: `libayatana-appindicator3-dev meson wget`.
-On Ubuntu/Debian Linux, you can install it using apt:
+On Ubuntu/Debian Linux, you can install them using apt:
 ```bash
 sudo apt install -y libayatana-appindicator3-dev meson wget
 ```